Avadheshshukla/University_Event_Management/Readme.md

 <!-- Project Description -->
 ## Overview 🪟
 <p align="center">This project, named "University Event Management System," is a robust Spring Boot application designed for managing user data efficiently.
 It provides a set of API endpoints that allows  you to manage students and events, perform CRUD operations, and apply the specified validations.
-The application will use H2 as the database for simplicity and we have use validation as well  for Age shoul be in between 18 - 25yr and First letter of name shoul be capital.
+The application will use H2 as the database for simplicity and we have use validation as well  for Age should be in between 18 - 25yr and First letter of name shoul be capital.
 </p>

 <!-- Table of Contents -->